duplisea/gslea/README.md

 Functions
 ---------

-The package consists of just four functions:
+The package consists of limited number of functions:

 <ins>
 metadata.f(verbosity)